 There are two vestibules, one on each side, perfect for storing your gear and there are two doors for easy access.
 We have already said it’s spacious, and it is a two-person tent that’ll actually hold two people comfortably.

 The tent weighs around 3.5lbs and while being heavier than some, it’s still a very manageable weight to add to your backpack.

 Overall it’s a very high-quality tent that costs a little less and has a bit more interior space than its higher-priced cousins.

 The Nemo Dragonfly Ultralight Backpacking Tent is another tent by Nemo that is super light and easy to slip into your backpack without noticing.
 Weighing just over 3lbs, it is extremely portable and ideal for solo campers who love spending time in the outdoors.

-The tent is pretty durable, has two doors for easy access, not bad in heavy weather, and comes with two vestibules for storage.
+The tent is pretty durable, has two doors for easy access, and comes with two vestibules for storage.
 The vestibules can be adjusted to multiple options, so you can still enjoy the views and get the weather protection you need.

 Once you’re inside there are a few pockets for storage and a diffusing light pocket that turns your headlamp into a ceiling light.
 It’s simple to set up and take down thanks to the color-coded tent poles and it comes with a divvy dual-stage stuff sack that makes it easy to divide the load with a partner.

 Overall it’s a cool solo tent with a lifetime warranty but it is quite expensive.